siemens/LightweightCmpRa/doc/config/README.md

 are matched against the array entries until a fully matching entry is found.
 This entry is then used to control the further processing of this message.

+Note: Authorization of clients to request certificate enrollment can be checked via the `InventoryInterface`.

 For `UpstreamInterface` the matching just described is not done for each message but only for the first (request) message of a transaction.
 The array entry determined this way is used to control the routing of not only the